ldipotetjob/mojitoverde/content/posts/2017-03-28-scalafunc.md

 val increment5 = increment(5) //val increment5: Int = 15
 scala> val increment5 = increment(10) //val increment5: Int = 20
 ```
-Based on the above definition, the closure can be implemented in all scenarios where the value it returns depends on one or more variables(of any type) created or generated outside of it.
+Based on the above definition, you can use closure in scenarios where the value it returns depends on one or more variables(of any type) created or generated outside of it.

 **Not purely functional**